angus-c/just/SECURITY.md

 ## Reporting a Vulnerability

-You can report suspected vulnerabilities directly through issues (since no vulnerability will affect Just library itself)
+You can report suspected vulnerabilities by creating an issue